 Before joining the firm full time, Charlotte worked at Much as a summer associate.
 She also served as a judicial extern for Judge Edmond E. Chang, as a legal intern in the office of Chair Charlotte A. Burrows at the U.S. Equal Employment Opportunity Commission, and as an intern at the Bluhm Legal Clinic Center on Wrongful Convictions.

-In law school, Charlotte served as an editor of the Northwestern Journal of Law and Social Policy, where her note on the effect of private donations on Title IX compliance was published in April 2021.
-Charlotte is proficient in Spanish.
+In law school, Charlotte served as an editor of the Northwestern Journal of Law and Social Policy, where her note about the effect of private donations on Title IX compliance was published in April 2021.